Helping your staff through a higher cost of living

 5. Financial processes – automating your payroll to ensure it is accurate and timely can reduce employee worries.
 Other tools such as accounting software, for example, can reduce your admin time while helping to manage your finances more efficiently.

 6. Wellbeing – offering mental health support can make staff feel supported.
-Through our partnership with Mental Health UK, we have created a range of resources to help businesses support staff wellbeing and mental health in the workplace.
+We have created a range of resources to help businesses support staff wellbeing and mental health in the workplace.

 As the cost of living rises, so does the cost of running your business.
 We’re here with the guidance, funding and support to help you thrive today and tomorrow.
 Visit our business costs and uncertainty hub.